An Immigrant’s Perspective

 About CitizenPath

-CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
+CitizenPath provides simple, affordable, step-by-step guidance through U.S. immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for Adjustment of Status (Form I-485), the Citizenship Application (Form N-400), Green Card Renewal (Form I-90), and several other immigration services.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that the application or petition will be approved.
+We provide support for Adjustment of Status (Form I-485), the Citizenship Application (Form N-400), Permanent Residency Renewal (Form I-90), and several other immigration services.

 The post Deported Veterans Deserve a Fair Shake at U.S. Citizenship appeared first on CitizenPath.